Optimized Piecewise Affine Abstractions of Neural Networks with Learnable Activation Functions: Optimized Piecewise Affine (PWA) Approximations for Univariate Functions

 The dynamic programming formulation upon memoization runs in time $O(j_{\max}^3 k)$ assuming that evaluations of $\psi(z)$ and other arithmetic operations are $O(1)$.
 The optimal error equals the value $V(0, 1, k)$ and the solution can be recovered in $O(j_{\max}^2 k)$ steps by traversing the table.
 Let $\psihat$ be the function obtained as a result of running Bellman's algorithm.

-\paragraph{Discretization vs. Continuous Error:} We consider the gap between the discretized error $e(\Delta) = \max_{z \in \{ -L, -L + \Delta, -L + 2 \Delta, \cdots, L\}} \left| \psi(z) - \psihat(z) \right| $ and error over the entire continuum of values: $e(\psihat, \psi) = \max_{z \in [-L, L]} | \psi(z) - \psihat(z) |$.
+\paragraph{Discretization vs. Continuous Error} We consider the gap between the discretized error $e(\Delta) = \max_{z \in \{ -L, -L + \Delta, -L + 2 \Delta, \cdots, L\}} \left| \psi(z) - \psihat(z) \right| $ and error over the entire continuum of values: $e(\psihat, \psi) = \max_{z \in [-L, L]} | \psi(z) - \psihat(z) |$.
 We will derive a correction term that can be used to account for this gap.
-This correction can be used to modify the $\mathsf{singplePieceError}$ calculation used in Eq.~\eqref{eq:value-function}.
+This correction can be used to modify the $\mathsf{singlePieceError}$ calculation used in Eq.~\eqref{eq:value-function}.

-The derivation of this error is detailed in Appendix~\ref{app:discretization-correction-proof}.
-Furthermore, this provides a way to control $\Delta$ to a ``small enough'' value so that the discretization error falls below a user-provided limit.
+The derivation of this error is detailed in \ifextendedversion Appendix~\ref{app:discretization-correction-proof} \else the extended version~\cite{Schwartz+Others/2026/Optimized} \fi and uses the \textsc{DerivativeInterval} procedure that is assumed to exist through Assumption~\ref{assum:psi}.
+Finally, the existence of this bound provides us a way to control $\Delta$ to a ``small enough'' value so that the discretization error can be made to fall below a user-provided limit.

-\paragraph{Trade-Off Table:} Finally, we use the dynamic programming formulation to yield a tradeoff table that has the following useful information for a given function $\psi(z)$.
+\paragraph{Trade-Off Table} Finally, we use the dynamic programming formulation to yield a tradeoff table that has the following useful information for a given function $\psi(z)$.
 Let $k_{\max}$ be an upper limit on the number of breakpoints.
 The tradeoff table stores, for each value $k \in [1, k_{\max}]$, the minimum error $\err(\psi, k)$ obtained by running Bellman's algorithm seeking a function $\psihat_k$ with at most $k$ pieces and information on the optimal breakpoints.
-Given the full memo-table for a run of Bellman's algorithm with $k = k_{\max}$, we can read off the value $V(0, 1, k)$ for $k \in [1, k_{\max}]$.
+Note that we do not really need to run the dynamic programming $k_{\max}$ times, once for each budget $k \in [1, k_{\max}]$.
+The recursion in Eq.~\eqref{eq:value-function} only ever decreases the piece-budget argument $q$, by exactly one each time a piece is closed off.
+Consequently, computing $V(0, 1, k_{\max})$ by memoization necessarily computes and caches $V(0, 1, q)$ for every intermediate budget $q \leq k_{\max}$ along the way.
+So a single run of Bellman's algorithm with $k = k_{\max}$ already populates the full memo-table, and we can simply read off the value $V(0, 1, k)$ for every $k \in [1, k_{\max}]$ from it, without any additional runs.